Airstack-xyz/docs/guides/farcaster/get-token-balances.md

   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get All NFTs Owned By Farcaster user(s)

-You can fetch all NFTs on Ethereum, Polygon, and Base owned by any Farcaster user(s) using either their Farcaster names or IDs:
+You can fetch all NFTs on Ethereum, Polygon, Base, and Zora owned by any Farcaster user(s) using either their Farcaster names or IDs:

 ### Try Demo